Adaptation in Action

 Sessions

-We are now accepting panel, workshop and strategic roundtable proposals via Google Forms.
-In short, we want participants to leave CADF 2024 with a deeper understanding of the key issues facing Central America, new insights into promising solutions and development models, and new contacts for future collaboration.
-Deadline: July 3, 2024.
+In short, we want participants to leave CADF 2026 with a deeper understanding of the key issues facing Central America, new insights into promising solutions and development models, and new contacts for future collaboration.
+Deadline: Tuesday, July 7, 2026.

 Click here to submit a session proposal (English form)